-Preference theory: to have a good life it is necessary to achieve what one wants or strives for—that is, to have one’s preferences satisfied.
+Preference theory: to have a good life, one must achieve what one wants or strives for—that is, to have one’s preferences satisfied.

-Ethics is a moral principle or set of moral values held by an individual or group.
+Ethics is a moral principle or moral values an individual or group holds.

 Morality is the principle that concerns the distinction between right and wrong or good and bad behavior.

 An argument is a set of assumptions or justifications that lead to a conclusion.
 This process can be good or bad, but never true or false.
 Arguments can be explicit (when assumptions leading to the conclusion are all stated) or implicit (when assumptions leading to the conclusion are under-understood).
 The latter is widely used at the advertising level.
-They can also be classified as valid or invalid, strong or weak, convincing or not.
+They can also be valid or invalid, strong or weak, or convincing.

-A premise is a declarative sentence that serves as the basis for a reason, which will lead to a conclusion.
+A premise is a declarative sentence that serves as the basis for a reason, leading to a conclusion.